sourcegraph/srclib/TOOLS.md

 Tool directories may contain a Srclibtool file describing and configuring the tool.
 Tools with a Srclibtool file will appear in the list printed by `src tools`.
-However, a Srclibtool file is not required to run the tool.
+However, a Srclibtool file is not required to run the tool; it may still be specified manually.

-TODO(sqs): Add a way to enumerate all available tools.
-Add a notion of a toolchain that groups/describes the tools within it.

 # Running tools